 The following criteria apply at all levels of awards for the period covering the previous academic year (August 1 – July 31).

-All Academic Personnel, TEAMS employees, and USPS staff members, except those at the department chair or director level and above, are eligible to participate.* OPS employees are not eligible.
+All Academic Personnel, TEAMS employees, USPS staff members, and University-affiliated Direct Supporting Organizations (DSO) employees, except those at the department chair or director level and above, are eligible to participate.* OPS employees are not eligible.
 If an employee receives a divisional or University Superior Accomplishment Award, he or she will not be eligible for another divisional or University award in the same category until one year has passed.

 *Employees that have received an official disciplinary action during the previous academic year (August 1-July 31) are not eligible for consideration.”

 All nominees must have been employed by the University for the full previous academic year (Aug 1 – July 31).
 For academic personnel, the full-year employment period is two academic semesters.